iter8-tools/iter8/mkdocs/docs/contributing/newk8sstack.md

 # Add a K8s Stack / Service Mesh / Ingress

-Performing Iter8 experiments requires RBAC rules, which are contained in [this Kustomize folder](https://github.com/iter8-tools/iter8/tree/master/install/core/rbac/stacks) and are installed as part of Iter8 installation.
+Performing Iter8 experiments requires RBAC rules, which are contained in [this Kustomize folder](https://github.com/iter8-tools/iter8/tree/master/install/core/rbac/stacks) and are installed as part of the Iter8 installation.

 Enable Iter8 experiments over a new K8s stack by extending these RBAC rules.